iandoe/vim-osx-colorpicker/README.md

 ---
 ### Update (2012-06-03)

-Hosting to github by ian so it's not lost.
+Hosting to github so it's not lost.

 ### Update (2010-10-01)